taitruong/software-developer.org/_posts/2019-02-11-Angular-cheatsheet-01-new-project.md

 ?
 Which stylesheet format would you like to use?
 CSS
 ```

-A module contains as a minimum one component.
-In this case it is the app component (app.component.ts) defined in the main src/app folder.
-Components will be covered in my next blog about components.
+A module contains as a one or more components.
+As a minimum there is the app component (app.component.ts) defined in the main src/app folder.

 The src/app folder contains the module app.module.ts.
 The app module configures and bootstraps our angular application.
 At the beginning only the app component is bootstrapped: